descholar-ceo/awesome-market/README.md

 ### Development
 After a successful installation, you can start developing features
+#### Environment variables validation
+To ensure environment safety and consistency across development environments, the application includes logic to validate environment variables before starting the server using [Joi](https://www.npmjs.com/package//joi?activeTab=versions).
+Some environment variables are marked as required, while others are optional.
+If any value is added that is not validated, the server will not start.
+This ensures that anyone working on this project has the same environment setup, promoting consistency and preventing configuration errors.
 #### Feature testing
 :warning: Currently Unit tests are missing, but I will add them very soon
 ##### Configure SendGrid API Key and Email Address